Copart (CPRT)

 12. Is Now The Time To Buy Copart?

-There is a lot to like about Copart.
-For starters, its revenue growth was exceptional over the last five years.
+Copart is an amazing business ranking highly on our list.
+First of all, the company’s revenue growth was exceptional over the last five years.
 And while its declining adjusted operating margin shows the business has become less efficient, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-Additionally, Copart’s impressive operating margins show it has a highly efficient business model.
+On top of that, Copart’s impressive operating margins show it has a highly efficient business model.

-Copart’s P/E ratio based on the next 12 months is 28.3x.
-Scanning the business services landscape today, Copart’s fundamentals clearly illustrate that it’s an elite business, and we like it at this price.
+Copart’s P/E ratio based on the next 12 months is 23.3x.
+Scanning the business services space today, Copart’s fundamentals really stand out, and we like it at this price.